 Skip to content

-Get Rid of ‘Privacy Report’ from Safari browser Startpage
+Get Rid of ‘Privacy Report’ from Safari browser’s Startpage

-Do you want to disable and remove 'Privacy Reports' from Safari on Mac and iPhone?
-Learn how to remove privacy reports from the start page section.
+Do you want to disable and remove 'Privacy Reports' from Safari browser?
+Learn how to customize and remove privacy information from the start page section.

-These reports contain the website names tracking you in the past 30 days and the total number of trackers those sites ran.
-It also lists the names of those trackers, those who own them, and the number of sites they have left their mark.
+The Privacy Report contains the website names that tracked you in the past 30 days and the total number of trackers those sites ran.
+It also lists the names of those trackers, those who own them, and the number of sites they have left their mark on.

 Trackers Report in Safari Privacy Report

-The Privacy Report is part of Safari’s privacy feature.
-If you want to disable it, you need to stop using Safari’s block cross-site tracking feature technically.
+If you want to disable it, you need to stop using Safari’s block cross-site tracking feature.
+Here are the steps to follow:

 1. Launch the Safari browser on Mac.